DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/05/16- v0.487**
  * Added `Gang Headquarter` location
- * Gangs now need upkeep fee and resource, fee and resource required scales depending on member count
+ * Gangs now need an upkeep fee and resource, the fee and resource required scales depending on member count
  * Added `Gather Resouce` action in `Gang Headquarter` this action gives resource to your gang
- * Added `Gang Dungeon` a more difficult dungeon that is bigger and deeper with stronger boss, the boss has guaranteed rare+ drops requires `Gnag Invasion Transmitter`, only accessible to gang members
+ * Added `Gang Dungeon`, a more difficult dungeon that is bigger and deeper with a stronger boss, the boss has guaranteed rare+ drops and requires `Gang Invasion Transmitter`, only accessible to gang members
- * Added `Gnag Invasion Transmitter` only drops in challenge dungeon loot room, use this to enter gang dungeon
+ * Added `Gang Invasion Transmitter`, it only drops in challenge dungeon loot room, use this to enter the gang dungeon
- * Added gang level, now gang has a level that can be leveled up base on player actions
+ * Added gang level, now gangs have a level that can be leveled up based on players actions
  * Player tag now shows gang level

 ### **2021/05/13- v0.487**